THE ESSENTIAL GUIDE TO

 Solution: when connected to a data source, select Connection > Extract.
 Click on Sheet 1.
 Tableau will prompt you to save the data extract file (TDE).

-This guide is part of the free Tableau training challenge.
+This guide is part of the Tableau training challenge.
 Take the challenge to prepare for your Tableau Certification

 FREE BONUS: 40 practice workbooks